CipherStrike-code/BSC-in-ICT-SUSS-/Year 1 Sem 1/ICT114 Computer Architecture/2. Systems Architecture and Processor Technology.md/Part 2: Processor Technology.md

 This is a Henry Ford era technique (sequential assembly) applied to executing program instructions
 - Execution stages:
   1. Fetch from memory
-  2.Increment and store program counter (PC)
+  2. Increment and store program counter (PC)
   3. Decode instruction and store operands and instruction pointer
   4. Access ALU inputs
   5. Execute instruction within the ALU
   6. Store ALU output <br>

-Pipelining attempts to overlatp instruction execution by performing each stage on a different instruction at the same time.<br>
+Pipelining attempts to overlap instruction execution by performing each stage on a different instruction at the same time.<br>

 **Without pipelining: 1 instruction takes 6 CPU cycles => 10 instructions take 60 CPU cycles<br>
 With pipelining: 1 instruction takes 6 CPU cycles => 10 instructions take 15 CPU cycles**